charmbracelet/lipgloss/README.md

 ## Utilities

-In addition to pure styling, Lip Gloss also ships with some utilties to help assemble your layouts.
+In addition to pure styling, Lip Gloss also ships with some utilities to help assemble your layouts.